openstack/storlets/doc/source/storlets_terminology.rst

 Storlets Terminology
 ====================
-The overall storlets mechanism involves a lot of moving parts as well as poeple or roles involved throughout the usage of the system.
+The overall storlets mechanism involves a lot of moving parts as well as people or roles involved throughout the usage of the system.
 We give below a definition of the various terms used throughout the documentation.

 Storlet